 - Do use an ad-blocker program or browser extension, to help protect your device from malware planted in web ads.

 - Do disconnect an infected computer from your home or office network, to prevent ransomware from spreading to other devices.

-- Do be especially vigilant if, like millions of others during the pandemic, you’re working from home.
+- Do be especially vigilant if you’re working from home.
 Home computers and networks may have more security vulnerabilities than company systems directly managed by IT staff.

 - Don’t click links in emails without first checking them out.
 Hover your cursor over the link, so you can see if the internet address, or URL, looks suspicious.